emanzito/site-do-Helder/README.md

 # site-do-Helder
-Open the "inicio.html" file in the html folder to open the website.
+Open the "inicio.html" file in the html folder to open.
 The website is in Portuguese